-A content moderation plan must have rules and guidelines and consequences for exceeding those boundaries.
+A content moderation plan must have rules, guidelines, and consequences for exceeding those boundaries.
 And the platform will be required to ensure that those consequences are applied fairly and equitably, without undue influence on any group of marginalized individuals.
 Creating a content moderation process with a foundation of transparency that includes regular review and reporting is critical to the sustainability of the moderation process.

-Many leading platforms publish regular transparency reports: disclosing the actions that are taken with regard to the content on their platforms.
+Many leading platforms publish regular transparency reports, disclosing the actions taken regarding the content on their platforms.
 Twitter, for example, hosts a web-based transparency center that includes current and historical reports with data on rules enforcement, government requests for information, and platform manipulation.
-Google publishes transparency reports as well, covering security and privacy, content removal, and political advertising reports.
+Google also publishes transparency reports covering security and privacy, content removal, and political advertising reports.